open-plan-tool/placades/docs/reference/docstring_parameter_description.rst

 .. |expandable| replace:: Choose if the capacity of the asset should be optimzed/extended

+.. |installed_capacity|:: Already installed capacity.

 .. |maximum_capacity| replace:: Maximum total capacity of the asset that can be installed

-.. |fix| replace:: Determines if the asset can be curtailed or whether it must feed its maximum power
+.. |curtailable| replace:: Determines if the asset can be curtailed or whether it must feed its maximum power

 .. |project_data| replace:: The framework of the project in which the asset is ought to be optimized

+.. |timeseries| replace:: A list of values that resembles the input/output at each timestep.
+Length should match the
+    number of timesteps.

+.. |normed_production_timeseries| replace:: A list of values that resembles the output at each timestep.
+The
+    timeseries should be normed in reference to the characteristic quantity of the optimization.
+The Length should match the number of timesteps.